eyusufatik/KelRot-Joystick/README.md

 # KelRot-Joystick
-DIY joystick for FRC Destination: Deep Space
+This project includes all the files to make a joystick for KelRot 5655's robot for Destination: Deep Space.